adalkiran/webrtc-nuts-and-bolts/docs/08-VP8-PACKET-DECODE.md

 * If the packet's PayloadType is in PayloadTypeVP8 type, it forwards to the UDPClientSocket's "vp8Depacketizer" [channel](https://go.dev/tour/concurrency/2).
 This channel is listened by Run() function of VP8Decoder object in [backend/src/transcoding/vp8.go](../backend/src/transcoding/vp8.go), shown below

-* Our VP8Decoder aims to process incoming VP8 RTP packets, catch and concatenate keyframe packets then convert it to an image object and save it as a JPEG image file.
+* Our VP8Decoder aims to process incoming VP8 RTP packets, catch and concatenate keyframe packets then convert the result to an image object and save it as a JPEG image file.

 <sup>VP8 Payload Descriptor</sup>
 ```